Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

 The influence of bulk viscosity on the GW signal is summarised in Fig.~\ref{fig:waves}, which reports the post-merger GW signal (left panel), the corresponding power spectral density (PSD, middle panel) and with solid lines the radiated energy $E_{\mathrm{GW}}$ (right panel).
-Following \cite{Zhu2021}, we calculate the PSD by using only the GW signal in the time window $t - t_{\rm mer} \in [-7,20]~\mathrm{ms}$ (\ie from about $\sim 3.5$ orbits before merger) and a Tukey window function with $\alpha=0.25$.
-Overall, higher viscosities lead to progressively stronger damping of the $\ell=2,m=2$ GW signal and on systematically shorter timescales.
-In particular, for $t-t_{\mathrm{mer}}\lesssim 1\,\mathrm{ms}$, which corresponds approximately to the time after a full collision-and-bounce of the stellar cores, the four GW signals are very similar.
-Afterwards, however, the signals start to differ in amplitude but not in phase until $t-t_{\mathrm{mer}}\lesssim 2.5\,\mathrm{ms}$.
-While the signal-to-noise ratio of these post-merger GW signals is only moderately reduced by viscosity (the largest differences are of $\sim 18\%$), the most important impact that bulk viscosity has on the GW signal is the damping of the collision-and-bounce dynamics of the two stellar cores right after the merger.
-As discussed in detail in Refs.~\cite{Takami2014, Takami2015, Rezzolla2016} and illustrated by the toy model, the series of collision-and-bounces is what generates the GW signal at the two characteristic frequencies $f_3$ and $f_1$ of the PSD, which reflect the time of collision-and-bounce, respectively.
-Hence, the increase of bulk viscosity and the suppression of fluid expansions/compressions after the merger can significantly reduce the spectral density in the $f_1$ and $f_3$ frequencies.
-Indeed, the middle panel of Fig.~\ref{fig:waves} shows that these peaks are essentially absent for $\zeta = \zeta_0$, while they are nonlinearly reduced in the other cases.
-Similar suppressions should also be expected for nonlinear couplings between the bar-mode the and quasi-radial modes excited through the collision \cite{Stergioulas2011b}, or in the collapse to a stable hybrid star in the case of a phase transition~\cite{Bauswein:2018bma, Weih:2019xvw}.
+Following \cite{Zhu2021}, we calculate the PSD by using only the GW signal in the time window $t - t_{\rm mer} \in [-7,23]~\mathrm{ms}$ (\ie from about $\sim 3.5$ orbits before merger) and a Tukey window function with $\alpha=0.25$.
+Overall, the amplitude of the $\ell=2,m=2$ GW mode is larger for higher bulk viscosities as anticipated from the evolution of the $m=2$ deformation of the binary.
+Additionally, we observe a dephasing between the various waveforms which starts at $t-t_{\mathrm{mer}}\approx 5\,\mathrm{ms}$ and can be attributed to the different evolutions of the maximum density.

+For $t-t_{\mathrm{mer}}\lesssim 5\,\mathrm{ms}$, the binary undergoes very violent collision-and-bounce cycles which rapidly increase the maximum density.
+Even though larger bulk viscosities lead to a stronger damping of these collision-and-bounce cycles while preserving the $m=2$ deformations, the maximum rest-mass densities at $t-t_{\mathrm{mer}}\approx 5\,\mathrm{ms}$ are comparable across all values of the viscosity.
+However, for $t-t_{\mathrm{mer}}\gtrsim 5\,\mathrm{ms}$, the growth of the maximum rest-mass density becomes significantly slower as the kinetic energy responsible for the collision-and-bounce cycles has been largely dissipated.
+At this point, the evolution of the maximum rest-mass density starts to differ for different viscosities, with larger viscosities leading to larger maximum densities, reflecting the increased loss of angular momentum due to GW emission.